Erie County Introduces Garbage Totes in Parks

 New totes include smoke-free message

-Erie County Executive Chris Collins and Parks Commissioner Jim Hornung, in conjunction with the Erie Niagara Tobacco-Free Coalition and Roswell Park Cancer Institute, are pleased to announce the County has added garbage totes inscribed with a non-smoking message to park shelters in several County parks.
+Erie County Executive Chris Collins and Parks Commissioner Jim Hornung, in conjunction with the Erie Niagara Tobacco-Free Coalition and Roswell Park Comprehensive Cancer Center, are pleased to announce the County has added garbage totes inscribed with a non-smoking message to park shelters in several County parks.
 The totes will make it easier for parks crews to remove debris, while also delivering an important message.
 The Erie Niagara Tobacco Free Coalition contributed to the purchase of 400 totes that carry the request, “Help us keep Erie County parks smoke free and litter free.
 Please no smoking.”

 The totes are already at shelters in Chestnut Ridge, Como Lake and Ellicott Creek parks.
 All other County parks should have them by mid-September.